 5. Plan extra time for road trips.

 It is not recommended to feed your baby while they are still in the car seat, so you’ll need to plan on making a few extra stops.
 You can plan on directly breastfeeding at each stop or you can pump on the road and offer a bottle so that any other road-trippers can help with feeding.
+If your baby has been refusing a bottle, there are many things you can try before your trip to increase acceptance.
 Many electric pumps sell car adaptors or offer battery powered options.
 You also have the option of a manual pump, as long as you’re not driving.
 Make sure that you have a plan to either offer your milk to your baby within 4 hours or safely store it.

 6. Enjoy a peppermint treat.